kaicataldo/discord-transcript-generator/README.md

 ### Arguments

-**MEETING_DATE:** The date to generate the transcript from.
+`MEETING_DATE`: The date to generate the transcript from.
 The date should be formatted to match the output of `Date.prototype.toLocaleDateString()` in your locale.

-**MEETING_NAME:** The name of the meeting.
+`MEETING_NAME`: The name of the meeting.
 Used to add a title to the generated transcript.

-**TRANSCRIPT_LOCATION:** A relative path to the directory the transcript should be created in.
+`TRANSCRIPT_LOCATION`: A relative path to the directory the transcript should be created in.
 This is resolved relative to the current working directory.

-**CHANNEL_ID:** The ID of the Discord Channel to generate the transcript from.
+`CHANNEL_ID`: The ID of the Discord Channel to generate the transcript from.

-**BOT_TOKEN:** The token for the registered Discord bot.
+`BOT_TOKEN`: The token for the registered Discord bot.
 The user must first register a Discord Bot and add it to their server to use this utility.

 ### Example Usage